-The School of Music offers the Bachelor of Music and the Masters of Music degrees in Music History.
-Applications for both the BM and MM degree programs are welcome.
+The School of Music offers the Bachelor of Music and the Master of Music degrees in Music History.

-The University of Louisville Music Library holds unique resources for original research in music history, including the Grawemeyer Collection of Contemporary Music, which comprises over 2,500 items by major composers submitted to the Grawemeyer Award for Music Composition from 1985 to the present.
-The library also houses an extensive collection of journals, complete editions, medieval fascimilies, and the Ricasoli manuscripts of 18th- and 19th-century Tuscan music.
+The University of Louisville Music Library houses an extensive collection of scores, complete editions, fascimilies, books, journals, and a great variety of audio and video recordings.
+It also holds some unique resources for research, among which are the Grawemeyer Collection of Contemporary Music comprising over 2,500 items by major composers submitted to the Grawemeyer Award for Music Composition from 1985 to the present, and the Ricasoli collection of 18th- and 19th-century manuscripts from a Tuscan source.

 Please follow the links on the left side of this page to learn more about the undergraduate and graduate programs, library resources of special interest to music scholars found at U of L, as well as application procedures and information about graduate awards.